ccarmona02/os_p1/README.md

 Project 1 of the Operating Systems course.
 Develop the functionaliy of three commands: mycat, myls, mysize

-Authors of the project: Carlos Carmona Ramos and Ricardo Macías Leiva
+Authors of the project: Carlos Carmona Ramos, Jorge Castelao González, Ricardo Macías Leiva